NativeScript/angular-perf-metrics/README.md

 });
 ```

-On NativeScript, your Angular app is a part of a broader picture (*an entirely new platform enriched picture*).
+On NativeScript, your Angular app is a part of a broader picture (_an entirely new platform enriched picture_).

-It's good to understand `providedIn: 'root'` services are singletons for that single Angular app instance, so if you need a singleton for the broader "platform picture" you can use `providedIn: 'platform'`.
+It's good to understand `providedIn: 'root'` services are singletons for that _singlular_ Angular app instance, so if you need a singleton for the broader "platform picture" you can use `providedIn: 'platform'`.

-Let us elaborate on each platform:
+Let us elaborate:

 1. On Android, when the user leaves the app with the back button the Activity is destroyed, so your ApplicationRef will be destroyed.
 This behavior has changed in Android 12 (https://developer.android.com/about/versions/12/behavior-changes-all#back-press), so from 12 and up the angular instance should not be destroyed anymore.